Path of Exile 2: Desecration Crafting Guide

 For Weapons, the absolute best outcome is hitting that Suffix as well due to perfect Essences.
 This allows us to fill the suffixes with junk, and repeated use of Perfect Essences to fill the remaining suffixes.

 This is because with full Suffixes, the Perfect Essences of Battle and Haste (for Martial Weapons) or Sorcery and Alacrity (for Magical Weapons) allow us to pick up two really great stats, assuming they’re not already on them to start.
-There are similar pairs of essences for the other slots, so we’re free to figure out what works best for our gear with some leeway.
+This is because they’re both Suffixes, which means that they have to remove a Suffix to apply.
+This protects any prefixes we may have crafted on as a result.

 Step 6: Finishing Touches